eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Making an XML
 -------------

 An XML file can contain several XML profiles.
-They can be divided into :ref:`transportdescriptors`, :ref:`xmldynamictypes`, :ref:`participantprofiles`, :ref:`publisherprofiles`, and :ref:`subscriberprofiles`.
+Each profile can be divided into :ref:`transportdescriptors`, :ref:`xmldynamictypes`, :ref:`participantprofiles`, :ref:`publisherprofiles`, and :ref:`subscriberprofiles`.

 .. code-block:: xml